 If you pull into the parking lot of Bubba's Shak or The Jernt or Big Daddyz BBQ Hut, case the place for all of the above and proceed cautiously until you can confirm the existence of an active smoker.
-Generally, restaurants that play up the "we're authentic barbecue hillbillies who can't be bothered with spell check" schtick are banking on customers who eat up Southern stereotypes as greedily and carelessly as they scarf up boiled-and-grilled bar-b-q'd ribz.
+Generally, restaurants that play up the "we're authentic barbecue hillbillies who can't be bothered with spell check" schtick are banking on customers who eat up Southern stereotypes as greedily and carelessly as they scarf down boiled-and-grilled bar-b-q'd ribz.

 If Radio Shack and a 99¢ Only store flank the restaurant, it's safe to assume that local fire codes prohibit live wood and charcoal cooking on the premises... unless there's a massive, expensive exhaust-ventilation system.
 If the restaurant can afford such a system, you can bet they're not setting up shop next to T.J.Maxx.

-, and the meat you're eating never saw the inside of that (or any other) smoker.
+And that's all it does.
+It sits.
+The restaurant might fire up a few logs to trick your senses into thinking "this here is where real barbecue is happening."
+Or the cooker gets hauled to the occasional catering gig or competition.
+But mostly it's a $30,000 neon sign for the restaurant, and the meat you're eating never saw the inside of that (or any other) smoker.
 These rigs are often purchased by overzealous winners of barbecue competitions who quit their day jobs to open barbecue restaurants.
 When the owners realize the time and labor involved in operating a smoker to feed the masses and the dicey ROI in authentic barbecue, they bench the wood-fired rig and go gas.